 Pat spent Christmas Eve wandering in the freezing streets, merrily in the early hours an elderly couple walking their dog gifted their hospitality with a paid taxi fare.
 Darkened, Pat’s heart broke and she swore in each of the endless voicemails in which she vented her mounting frustration at the help of names calling, “You snake!” and straightforward hostility, “Get lost!
 Go bite yourself ‘till red with your own venom!”
 Etcetera… In brief, Pat has seen shadows and lightings coming from Clyde’s apartment, and guessed, he was inside and not alone.
 Hence she’ll never listen to his apologies.

 Under the heat he deceived, Clyde went on with his life but a sick mind stuck to him like a too tight tie around his neck; a secret past weakness stopped him from introducing Rachel and Pat to one another.
-But beneath the tension to which he succumbed on a cowardish impulse, what was he protecting so viciously?
+But beneath the tension to which he irrationally succumbed to, what was he protecting so viciously?
 Why has he chosen to stain his dignity over authenticity?

 There is a story Clyde hasn’t told anyone even though he thinks of it on a daily basis.
 In the past he was obese and the experience scarred his soul.
 Responding to his torment his parents moved him from schools to school.
 He battled many fights on playgrounds but didn’t win any.
 Thus, he grew into a conflicted teenager who makes himself invisible and whose mindset avoids conflict instinctively, especially while observing how girls looked at him; mocking, to make it clear they were out of his league and for that matter, he was out of all leagues and confidences.